hn5092/KAP-manual/en/model/cube/corr.en.md

 ## CORR(Beta) ##

-Correlation coefficients are used in statics to measure how strong a relationship is between two variables.
+Correlation coefficient is used in statics to measure how strong a relationship is between two variables.
 In KAP V2.5.5, it supports the correlation coefficients function, which is named *corr*.

-### CORR introduction ###
+### CORR Introduction ###

 CORR function will return a value to find the relationship between the two variables.
 The value is between -1 and 1, where 1 indicates a strong positive relationship.
 For example, for every positive increase in one variable, there will be a positive increase in the aother variable.
 0 means that there is no relationship between the two variables and -1 means that when one variable has a positive increase, another one will have a negative decrease.
 Its syntax is as below: